Documentation

 # Bus 001 Device 005: ID 0bda:2838 Realtek Semiconductor Corp.
 RTL2838 DVB-T

-# 2. Verify container can access USB devices
+# 2. Verify the service user can access USB devices

 Troubleshooting USB Issues